HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

   }

   //
-  // TODO: Handle the message here by using the contents of event.data.
+  // YOUR CODE HERE: Handle the message here by using the contents of event.data.
   //

   // Send a response back to the app.